Raymw/Federated-XGBoost/README.md

 Firstly, download the XGBoost package following the [XGBoost official documentation](https://xgboost.readthedocs.io/en/latest/).
 In order to achieve the federated framework of our paper, there are two files that need to be modified.
 File `param.h` and `updater_histmaker.cc` have been put into folder Code.
 Exact location is in `xgboost/python-package/xgboost/src/tree`.

-Main changes are to set a new parameter for our aggregated sequence in file `param.h` (Line 99 and 103) and add the corresponding way of creating split set in the paper (changes are in `updater_histmaker.cc` Line 297, 315 and 493).
+Main change is to set a new parameter for our aggregated sequence in file `param.h` (Line 99 and 103) and add the corresponding way of creating split set in the paper (changes are in `updater_histmaker.cc` Line 297, 315 and 493).
 Remember to recompile it after adding changes.

 Some other steps may also need to be done before running.
 Comment Line 11、53 and 54 in file `submit.py` because there are some errors when running code.
 Also, we need XGBoost rabit to achieve communications between nodes.
 So, `cd  /xgboost/rabit` and do `make`.